overextended/ox_inventory/docs/modules/progress.md

         },
     }, function(cancel)
         if not cancel then
-            print('You drank some water - that'll quench ya!') end
+            print("You drank some water - that'll quench ya!") end
     end)
     ```